Nicholas5554/my-profile/README.md

 - 👋 Hi, I’m @ghost5554
-- 👀 I’m interested in python
+- 👀 I’m interested in web dev
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning css
 - 💞️ I’m looking to collaborate with some like minded people